xsf/xmpp.org/content/announcements/open-letter-meta-dma/_index.md

 Meta does not need to reinvent interoperability.
 The **eXtensible Messaging and Presence Protocol (XMPP)** is a **proven, open standard** that has powered global federated messaging for 25 years.
 XMPP enables **direct server-to-server communication**, removing the need for restrictive agreements and ensuring:

-- **Seamless federation**: connecting users across providers, just like email or phone networks.
+- **Seamless Federation**: connecting users across providers, just like email or phone networks.

-- **Decentralized control**: allowing each service provider to enforce its own policies.
+- **Decentralized Control**: allowing each service provider to enforce its own policies.

-- **Enhanced privacy**: avoiding unnecessary data exposure.
+- **Enhanced Privacy**: avoiding unnecessary data exposure.

-- **Scalability and flexibility**: ensuring long-term sustainability.
+- **Scalability and Flexibility**: ensuring long-term sustainability.

 ## Meta Has Already Used XMPP—Why Not Now?